-- Send search engine listings to 404 error page.
+- Send search engine listings to the 404 error page.

 - Cause backlinks to no longer work.

 These factors are negative signals to search engines.
-If they are not fixed quickly your website will rapidly lose rank.
+Fix them quickly, or the website will rapidly lose rank.

-Follow these steps very carefully.
-Have a redirect plugin in place which I go over at the end of this post.
+Follow these steps very carefully and have a redirect plugin in place, which I go over at the end of this post.

-Once you’ve changed a permalink, check that the navigation works and that all links to the page work too.
+Once you’ve changed a permalink, go to the front end to check everything is working.
+Check the navigation and all links to pages.